alliancecrusader/phonetic-farsi/README.md

 | Shift + /                  | ؟                | Arabic Question Mark       | 061F    | ARABIC_QUESTION_MARK                       |

 # Settings/Toggles

 There are 3 settings for the keyboard that can be toggled ON and OFF.

 ## Ligature Completion and Honorifics

-CTRL SHIFT ALT + 1 to enable
+CTRL SHIFT + 1 to enable
-CTRL SHIFT ALT + 2 to disable
+CTRL SHIFT + 2 to disable

 ## Honorific Brackets

-CTRL SHIFT ALT + 3 to enable
+CTRL SHIFT + 3 to enable
-CTRL SHIFT ALT + 4 to disable
+CTRL SHIFT + 4 to disable

 ## Diacritic Addition

-CTRL SHIFT ALT + 5 to enable
+CTRL SHIFT + 5 to enable
-CTRL SHIFT ALT + 6 to disable
+CTRL SHIFT + 6 to disable

 https://keyman.com/keyboards/phonetic_farsi?bcp47=fa